ScaleUnlimited/flink-streaming-kmeans/README.md

 # flink-streaming-kmeans

-Simple implementation of KMeans clustering on Flink, using iterations
+Simple implementation of KMeans clustering on Flink, using iterations.